dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 Some graphics images are very large and can make your workbook size increase

 dramatically.
-For best results, use an image that’s as small as possible.
+For best results, use an image that's as small as possible.

 Label control